KEYS & KEYBOARDS

-Broadwood made cabinet pianos from 1811, and the early ones had 61 notes F-F (5 octaves).
-By 1815, they offered a choice of 6 octaves or six-and-a-half, and this still applied in 1836.
+Broadwood made cabinet pianos from 1811, and the early ones still had 61 notes F-F (5 octaves).

-By 1815, some cabinet pianos had 78 notes C-F (sometimes described as “six and-a-half octaves”).
-By 1853, cabinet pianos were very much on the way out, and Tomlinson wrote that they were only one in every thousand of the pianos being made in London.
+By 1815, some cabinet pianos had 78 notes C-F (sometimes described as “six and-a-half octaves”) and this still applied in 1836.
+By 1853, the very tall Cabinet pianos were very much on the way out, and Tomlinson wrote that they were only one in every thousand of the pianos being made in London.
 Broadwoods made their last in 1854.

 SAILING THE SEVEN Cs